Dynatrace-India/docs/docs/articles/articles.md

 </script>

 # Blogs
-In here you can find some of the articles that are writtin by our team members which are also published in other sites as well.
+In here you can find some of the articles that are written by our team members which are also published in other sites as well.